CAMBODIA COUNTRY GUIDE

 Whereas most developing countries must work their way up the economic ladder “the hard way”, Cambodia is a well-established part of Southeast Asia’s tourist trail.
 Nearly 10 million people visited Angkor Wat during any normal year.

-Cambodia’s demographic fundamentals, especially when combined with an emerging manufacturing base and burgeoning tourism industry, will support its growth throughout the 21st century.
+Cambodia’s demographic fundamentals, especially when combined with an emerging industrial base and burgeoning tourism industry, should support its economic growth well into the 21st century and beyond.

 Cities and Towns in Cambodia